DanielMuller/danielmuller.me/content/post/mediapipline.md

 MP4 container and H.264 Codec is a combination that can be viewed by most media players (smartphones, TV, Set-top boxes, Gaming devices, ...).
 We will use this format to distribute our content.

 ### Screen size consideration
 We pre-render our content to adapt to our viewers screen size.
-Reducing the dimensions also allows to reduce the bandwith needed.
+Reducing the dimensions also allows us to reduce the bandwith needed.

-Unless mentioned, we will use H.264 and source frame rate.
+Unless mentioned, we will use H.264 and the source frame rate.

 * SD: 480 x 270, 400kbps, 15fps
 * SD: 640 x 360, 700kbps